Channapatna toys: History

 The greater prominence of the Channapatna toys can be traced to patronage from Tipu Sultan, the historic ruler of Mysore, though these toys existed before this period historically given as gifts as part of Dusshera celebrations.
 It is known that he was an ardent admirer of arts, and in particular of woodwork.
 The art underwent dramatic changes over the years.
 Later, a man by the name of Bavas Miyan undertook the responsibility to introduce Japanese doll making techniques to improve production and reduce the effort that went into making each piece of toy.
 For nearly two centuries, ivory-wood was the main wood used in the making of these toys, though rosewood and sandalwood were also occasionally used.

 Manufacturing

 The craft has diversified over time; in addition to the traditional ivory-wood, other woods—including rubber, sycamore, cedar, pine and teak—are now used as well.
 Manufacturing stages include procuring the wood, seasoning the wood, cutting the wood into the desired shapes, pruning and carving the toys, applying the colours and finally polishing the finished product.
 Vegetable dyes are used in the colouring process to ensure that the toys and dolls are safe for use by children.
 As of Oct 2011, Channapatna had a population of 71,902, in which 254 in home manufacturing units and 50 in small factories, were engaged in the making of these toys.
 The Karnataka Handicrafts Development Corporation (KHDC) provides assistance with marketing efforts.
-The oldest and most popular manufacturing unit Sri Beereshwara Arts and crafts help develop innovative products.
+The oldest and most popular manufacturing unit Bharath art and crafts help develop innovative products.